remotemerge/xpath-parser/README.md

 ```

 ### Scrape with SubQueries
 This method captures the `root` element and runs queries within its namespace.
 It is useful for scraping multiple products and full information about each product.
 For example, there can be 10 products on a page and each product has (`title`, `url`, `image`, `price`, etc.).
 This method also supports `pagination` parameter.
 The keys are preserved and the values are returned to the same keys.
+Here `pagination` is optional parameter.
 ```javascript
 const result = myHali.subQuery({
   root: '//span[contains(@class, "zg-item")]',